Halsu/halsu-plugins-for-streaming/README.md

 ### Defringe Strength

 Opacity of the defringe correction (0-100).
 At 100 (default), the fringe is fully replaced with the core color; at 0, no correction is applied.
-Reduce if the defringing is too aggressive.
+Reduce if the defringing is too aggressive to find an acceptable compromise.

 ---